 Clinton is a small town that embraces a strong community spirit, and is a meeting point between cosmopolitan East Coast culture, artists, multi-generational farms and salt of the earth people.
 Only one hour from New York City and located on the south branch of the Raritan River, the town features a historic and quintessential downtown with locally owned restaurants and boutiques, and a contemporary art museum.
 Surrounded by rolling hills and beautiful countryside, Clinton draws visitors from all over the country.

 Our entry fees are low in order to give all filmmakers the opportunity to submit.

 Awards & Prizes

-Custom crystal trophies and other prizes will be awarded at a closing ceremony (followed by a rock concert) for the following categories:
+Custom crystal trophies and other valuable prizes (to be announced) will be awarded at a closing ceremony (followed by a rock concert) for the following categories:

 3. Best Feature Length Film (Narrative or Documentary)

 To be considered, films must fall under the broad theme of Community.
 This might be a theme within the film itself, or it could even be that your film was made by a certain community of people.
 No porn content.